oeo/datum/readme.md

 ## Production ready
 - Has provided deployment scripting for [Serverless](https://www.serverless.org) and [CircleCI](https://www.circleci.com).
-- Scaled deployments in serverless environments handling well over 25k reqs/sec.
+- Scaled deployments in Serverless environments handling well over 25k reqs/sec.
 - Powers multiple incredibly high volume ecommerce companies in production.
 - Supports staging as well as production instances with unique properties and environments.
-- Supports continuous integration which can automatically deploy serverless staging on master push.
+- Supports continuous integration which can automatically deploy Serverless staging on master push.

 ## Why it's great
 - It makes creating complex API backends _fast_.
 - Automatic CRUD generation for ORM models.
 - Automatic model method and static route/endpoint generation (see below).
-- It runs perfect locally then deploys to serverless costing you nothing for your company to run.
+- It runs perfect locally then deploys to Serverless costing you nothing for your company to run.
 - No database management or migration scripts to deal with.
 - Flexible middleware `res.respond()` offering responses in JSON, pretty JSON, JSONP, or XML
 - And more.